Research

 Hexacyclinic acid

-Finally, we are exploring the synthesis of hexacyclinic acid.
-The ABC tricycle has been synthesized using a highly diastereoselective Michael addition and a radical cyclization as key steps.
-The construction of the DEF tricycle is in progress.
+The only current project in this area is the synthesis of hexacyclinic acid.
+The ABC tricycle has been constructed using a highly diastereoselective Michael addition and a radical cyclisation as key steps.

 Post-polymerisation functionalisation by olefin metathesis